Kerushani/TLDR/README.md

-# Web Summarizer - Chrome Extension
+# TLDR - Chrome Extension

 A Chrome extension that extracts and summarizes text from any webpage using the **BART (large) model**.